Skip to main content

 • ✅ Completion time measurement

-• ✅ Error detection and correction tracking
+• ✅ Error detection and self-correction tracking

 • ✅ Touch/mouse drawing of paths